-(unaudited, \$ in thousands) February 9, 2017
+(unaudited, \$ in thousands)

 CURRENT ASSETS

 Cash \$ 8,738

 Accounts receivable 2,647

 Inventories 12,432

 Prepaid expenses 616

 \$ 24,433

 NON-CURRENT ASSETS

 Property and equipment \$ 34,574

 Goodwill 2,085

 Intangible assets 909

 37,568

 TOTAL ASSETS \$ 62,001

 CURRENT LIABILITIES

 Accounts payable and accrued liabilities \$ (14,258)

 NET IDENTIFIABLE ASSETS 47,743

 Less: non-controlling interests (12,150)

 CONSIDERATION \$ 35,593

 Less: cash acquired (8,738)

 Less: share consideration (4,000)

 NET CASH FLOW FOR BUSINESS ACQUISITION \$ 22,855

 This acquisition was completed to gain access to a new market, consistent with the Company's overall Caribbean growth plans.
 The acquisition was accounted for using the acquisition method.
-In the first quarter of 2017, the impact on net earnings was a decrease of \$2,798.
-The net loss of \$2,798 includes \$5,765 in acquisition costs substantially related to stamp duty paid to the Government of the British Virgin Islands.
+For the six months ended July 31, 2017, the impact on net earnings was a decrease of \$402.
+The net loss of \$402 includes \$5,765 in acquisition costs substantially related to stamp duty paid to the Government of the British Virgin Islands.
 These acquisition costs are included in selling, operating and administrative expenses in the consolidated statements of earnings.
 On February 9, 2017, accounts payable and accrued liabilities includes a \$7,470 (US\$5,676) dividend payable to RTW shareholders declared prior to the acquisition.
 This dividend was paid subsequent to the closing of the acquisition and was fully funded by the cash acquired.